Having spent the last four years as a perpetual traveller I understand how frustrating it can be to find the right travel insurance policy.

-Who is Less Likely to Buy Insurance?
+Who Is Less Likely to Buy Insurance?

 Many studies will state that Millennials are least likely to buy travel insurance but they are not alone.
-It seems that the older generation are now more reluctant than ever to purchase cover because of the startlingly rise of the policies, with some facing costs of over £300.
+It seems that the older generation is now more reluctant than ever to purchase cover because of the startlingly rise of the policies, with some facing costs of over £300.
 Which, when you think about it is a lot of money for something you may only want for a couple of weeks.
 Add that to the cost of a cheap winter break and that winter break suddenly becomes quite costly.

 So what is the answer?

 Unfortunately, there will always be companies out there looking to make the most out of their customers.

 Just recently my own father became the latest victim of one such insurance company.
 Thinking he had the best possible cover, even paying extra to drive abroad, he embarked on a trip from the UK to Italy to visit us.
 Shortly after crossing the channel, however, things took a horrible turn and both my parents were lucky to walk away from what was a very serious car accident.
 Realistically, that should have been where their problems ended; the travel insurance company, however, had different ideas.